 The Border Police Directorate of the Ministry of Interior is in charge of the management of the detention centre and the staff working within the centre are mainly police officers.
 In 2019, the Ministry of Interior reported that a total 75 employees work in the Reception Centre for Foreigners in Ježevo, 33 in the Transit Reception Centre in Tovarnik and 42 in the Transit Reception Centre in Trilj.[1]
-No new data is available for 2020,2021 and 2022.
+No new data is available since then.

-The new Ordinance on accommodation in the Reception Centre for Foreigners and the method of calculating the costs of forced removal entered into force at the beginning of January 2022.[2]
+The new Ordinance on accommodation in the Reception Centre for Foreigners and the method of calculating the costs of forced removal entered into force at the beginning of January 2022 and was amended in 2023.[2]

-In 2020, the Ombudswoman initiated an investigation proceeding related to access to free legal aid for irregular migrants detained in the Reception Centre for foreigners in Ježevo.
+In 2020, the Ombudswoman initiated an investigation related to access to free legal aid for irregular migrants detained in the Reception Centre for foreigners in Ježevo.
 It was determined that they were not adequately informed that they are entitle to free legal aid.
 They were also not made aware of contact persons they may turn to for legal advice and / or legal representation.
-The Ombudswoman recommended that information on free legal aid is printed in languages usually spoken by foreigners in return procedures, posted on the notice boards of the Centre and provided to each migrant when issuing a return decision.[3]
-In 2021, the Ombudsperson conducted one investigative proceedings regarding the inability to access the international protection procedure in the reception centre for foreigners.[4]
+The Ombudswoman recommended that information on free legal aid be printed in languages usually spoken by foreigners in return procedures, posted on the notice boards of the Centre and provided to each migrant when issuing a return decision.[3]

 Overall conditions